Let's Talk

 for a pep talk.

-You're here to change.
+You’re here for change.

 Let’s get into it.

 I listen, earn your trust, and then we move toward something different.
-That part might be uncomfortable.
-That's how you know it's working.

-Nothing is taboo.
+Nothing is off-limits.

 Sex.
 Money.
 Ambition.
 Grief.
 Envy.